Havells Sylvania

-Havells Sylvania (now Feilo Sylvania) and formerly SLI (Sylvania Lighting International), is an international designer and manufacturer of lighting products, trading as Sylvania.
+Sylvania Lighting (formerly Feilo Sylvania), Havells-Sylvania, and SLI (Sylvania Lighting International), is an international designer and manufacturer of lighting products, trading as Sylvania.
 It has plants throughout Europe, Asia, North Africa and Central and South America, and is one of the few lighting companies that produces both lamps and lighting fixtures.
 It is owned by Shanghai Feilo Acoustics Ltd., having previously been owned by the Indian electrical company Havells.

 History

 1900s

 Founded in the early 1900s as a business that renewed burned-out light bulbs, Sylvania and its predecessor companies ultimately began producing new lamps and then vacuum tubes for the fledgling radio industry.
 By the time Sylvania Electric Products merged with General Telephone in 1959, Sylvania had become a manufacturer of electronics, lighting, television, radio and chemistry and metallurgy.
 The merged corporation was renamed GT&E Corporation.
 Sylvania operated as a separate entity and produced cameras, photo flash bulbs, general lighting and TVs and anti missile defense systems.
 GTE sold its consumer electronics business to North American Philips in 1981.